asim-vaibhav-435/BigO/README.md

 There are different types of Big Os

-1. O(1) -> Constant with no loops.
-Only one element is operated from an array, no matter how big.
+1. O(1) -> for a single operation in an function. example assignning a to a variable.
 2. O(log N) - > #learning
 3. O(n) -> Linear (for loops, while loops through n times )
 4. O(n log (n)) -> #learning
 5. O(n^2) -> Quadratic.
-When two nested loops are
+When two nested loops are are of 'n' operations than.
 6. O(2^n) -> #learning
 7. O(n!) -> #learning